pencil2d/pencil2d.github.io/contribute/index.md

 comments: true
 ---

-**Pencil2D** is a not-for-profit, community-driven free and open source project.
+Thank you for your interest in Pencil2D! **Pencil2D** is a not-for-profit, community-driven free and open source project.
 All the code, documents and website are contributed by our community of volunteers.

+# Get Involved

 There are lots of ways to contribute to Pencil2D project: coding, testing, improving translations or contributing to the documentation.
 You can help improve Pencil2D, too!

-# Report a bug
+## Report a bug

-One of the easiest and most effective ways you can help improve Pencil2D is reporting bugs.
+One of the easiest and most effective ways to improve Pencil2D is **reporting bugs**.

 You can report bugs and make feature requests in our **[Issue Tracker][3]**.
-The [Pencil2D Issue Tracker][3] contains a list of pending tasks across a variety of topics, information, and progress on those tasks, including which ones our developer are working on at the moment.
+The [Pencil2D Issue Tracker][3] contains a list of pending tasks across a variety of topics, information, and progress on those tasks, including which ones developers are working on at the moment.
+Don't forget to **describe the exact steps to reproduce** so that developers can work on it effectively.

-# Help Translate Pencil2D
+## Translate Pencil2D

-Pencil2D has been translated into 11 languages by our generous volunteer translators from all over the world.
+Pencil2D has been translated into more than 10 languages by many generous volunteer translators from all over the world.
-You can translate Pencil2D to your language by joining us on [Transifex][4], a online translation collaboration platform.
+You can translate Pencil2D to your language by joining us on **[Transifex][4]**, an online translation collaboration platform.

-# Contributing to the code base
+## Contributing code

-Pencil2D is written in **C++** and **Qt framework**.
-If you know C++ or you want to learn C++, this would be a good way to go.
-We are always happy to receive contributors.

-The source code can be obtained from [Github][0] and you can find development documents [here][1].
+Do you like to code?
+Pencil2D is completely open source on [Github][0].
+Get started quickly with our [development document][1] and start building and fixing bugs in just a few steps.

+You have to use **C++** and **Qt** to work on Pencil2D.
 If you have any difficulties getting involved or finding answers to your questions, please bring those questions to the [discord chat room][5] so that we can help you get started.